Mercenaries in Africa after 1960: Mercenaries as actors for former colonial powers

-During and directly after the African Independence movement foreign nations used mercenaries to influence the civil wars and violence in the newly created states.
+During and directly after the African independence movement, foreign nations used mercenaries to influence the civil wars and violence in the newly created states.
 This group of mercenaries assisted the rise of leaders who were friendly to the previously colonizing nation.
-These mercenaries can be considered an extension of the armed forces of the colonizing nation, able to operate with a thin veneer of deniability due to them not being directly enlisted in the colonizing states armed forces.
-Examples of this are the French Foreign Legion, as well as numerous other French mercenaries, the Dutch mercenaries in the Congo, the South African and British mercenaries in Angola, Namibia and Mozambique, as well as others.
+These mercenaries can be considered an extension of the armed forces of the colonizing nation, able to operate with a thin veneer of deniability due to them not being members of any nation's official military.
+Foreign mercenaries were most prominently utilized in conflicts such as the Congo Crisis, Rhodesian Bush War, Angolan Civil War and South African Border War.
 These mercenaries were seen as a vital way to keep former colonies in the sphere of influence of the former colonizing power, and to ensure that the economic interests of the former power continued to be served by the newly independent state.
 The strategies employed by these groups included training and fomenting rebels, carrying out coup-de-tats, defending unpopular leaders, and political intimidation.

 Dutch mercenaries in the Congo were involved in the secessionist movement of the Katanga Province directly after the Congo became independent from Belgium in 1960.
 The Katanga province was the site of large mineral wealth, and the Belgian government had a continued interest in accessing those resources.
 As such, Belgian mercenaries provided assistance to the Katangan secessionists, and were involved in the execution of Patrice Lumumba in 1961.
 These efforts were relatively successful in that Joseph Mobutu became the leader of the Congo, and he would continue to provide access to the Katangan mines to the Belgian corporations that operated in the province.